saranevessilva/automated-fetal-mri/readme.md

     If using [conda](#Settingupacondaenvironment), this should be run in a new command prompt.
 For Docker, this can be run in the same container from step 1.

     MRD image data are also stored in HDF files arranged by groups.
 If the ``-G`` argument is not provided, a group name will be automatically created with the current date and time.
 This may be useful when running the client multiple times, as multiple groups, organized by date/time, can be stored in the same output file.
-Images are further grouped by series index, with a sub-group named ``images_x``, where x is image_series_index in the ImageHeader.
+Images are further grouped by series index, with a sub-group named ``image_x``, where x is image_series_index in the ImageHeader.
 For example:
     ```
-    /dataset/images_0/data         Image data
+    /dataset/image_0/data         Image data
-    /dataset/images_0/header       MRD ImageHeader structure
+    /dataset/image_0/header       MRD ImageHeader structure
-    /dataset/images_0/attributes   MRD MetaAttributes text
+    /dataset/image_0/attributes   MRD MetaAttributes text
     ```

 1. The [mrd2gif.py](mrd2gif.py) program can be used to convert an MRD Image file into an animated GIF for quick previewing: